sakoho81/miplib/Readme.md

 ## About GPU acceleration

 The deconvolution algorithms can be accelerated with a GPU.
 On MacOS the CUDA GPU acceleration currently does not work, because there are no NVIDIA drivers available for the latest OS versions.
-For that reason I have included an environment file that does not install the CUDA specific packages.
-At some point in future I will hopefully have some time to add GPGPU support (e.g. through [Reikna](https://github.com/fjarri/reikna)).
+I recently re-factored the GPU acceleration functions, using the CuPy library.
+It would in principle be possible to use OpenCL backend, instead of CUDA, but I have not tried that (yet).

 ## Publications